 - We have your consent to share the information;

 - We need to share your information to provide the product or service you have requested.
-For example, IN.gov uses a third party billing company, and it sends information for billing purposes only;
+For example, without limitation, IN.gov uses a third party billing company, and it sends information for billing purposes only;

 - We need to send the information to companies who work on behalf of IN.gov to provide a product or service to you.
 (Unless we tell you differently, these companies do not have any right to use the personally identifiable information we provide to them beyond what is necessary to assist us);

 - We are required to do so by law, subpoena, court order or legal process;